WCRP-CMIP/obs4MIPs/dataPreparation.md

 ---
-title: How to contribute data to Obs4MIPs
+title: Contributing data to Obs4MIPs
 rank: 3
 ---
 * WORK IN PROGRESS *